 If you smoke or use other forms of tobacco, drink alcohol, or use drugs, you should stop before you get pregnant.
 They can:

 - Make it harder for you to get pregnant

-- Increase the chance that you will miscarry (lose the baby before it is born).
+- Increase the chance of miscarriage (lose the baby before it is born)

 If you need help quitting smoking, alcohol, or drugs, talk to your doctor or midwife.

 Alcohol can harm a growing fetus (unborn baby), even in small amounts.
 Drinking alcohol while you are pregnant can cause long-term problems for your baby, such as intellectual disability, behavioral issues, learning disabilities, and facial and heart defects.

 Smoking is bad for unborn babies and puts your child at greater risk of health problems later in life.

 - Women who smoke during pregnancy are more likely to have a baby with a lower birth weight.